LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ## Routes priority

 Many routes can match the same request.
-If there is any conflict, the first route (following the declaration order) is used.
+If there is a conflict, the first route (following the declaration order) is used.

 ## Reverse routing

-The Router can be used to generate a URL from within a Scala call.
+The Router can also be used to generate a URL from within a Scala call.
 So you’re able to centralize in one only configuration file all your URI patterns, and then be more confident when refactoring your application.

-For each Controller used in the routes file, the router will generate a "reverse Controller" in the `routes` package, having the same action methods with the same signature, but returning a `play.api.mvc.Call` instead of a `play.api.mvc.Action`.
+For each Controller used in the routes file, the router will generate a "reverse Controller" in the `routes` package, having the same action methods, with the same signature, but returning a `play.api.mvc.Call` instead of a `play.api.mvc.Action`.

-The `play.api.mvc.Call` define an HTTP call by providing both the HTTP method and the URI.
+The `play.api.mvc.Call` defines an HTTP call, and provides both the HTTP method and the URI.

 For example, if you create a controller like: